 If the attribute is not found, the attribute name is displayed in pointed brackets in the circuit.
 The missing attribute can be created at a later point in time.
 The link is then created automatically.

-A text object as an attribute link can display various attribute values and variables, provided it is in its own text line.
+A text object as an attribute link can display various attribute values and variables, provided it is in its own text line or the support for a special delimiter is enabled.

 12.10.1 Text constants